 Round Rock is a fast-growing suburb of Austin, located north of the city.
 This area offers family-friendly parks, hiking and biking trails, and highly-rated schools.
-With a community of 120,157, Round Rock’s housing market is considered very competitive by Redfin, with a median home value of $310,000.
+With a community of 120,157, Round Rock’s housing market is competitive, though most people buy homes.
+The median home value in the area is in the low-$300,000s.
 Nearby employer Dell Computers draws many families to the area.

 Living in Austin: The fun part